The Philosophical Debate Around Facts

 Facts exist, but, technically speaking, they are often impossible to prove.
 Instead, we should focus on using rigorous logic to draw objective conclusions and make decisions.

 In the real world, to face that challenge, we need to work with probabilities.
-If reputable witnesses say that they saw Putin sign the document from up close, and if there are multiple videos of him signing it, which have been confirmed by professionals, as well as his verified signature, then it is extremely likely that Putin indeed signed it.
-And because this means that we get it right at least most of the time, the world has worked fairly well with this probability-driven approach.
+If reputable witnesses say that they saw Putin sign the document from up close, and if there are multiple videos of him signing it, which have been confirmed by experts, as well as his verified signature, then it is extremely likely that Putin indeed signed it.
+Because this means that we get it right at least most of the time, the world has worked fairly well with this probability-driven approach.
 But, technically speaking, even when the likelihood of being right is extremely high, the chance of being wrong is not zero.
-Very rarely, we do sometimes send the wrong person to the death row.
+Very rarely, we do sometimes send the wrong convict to the death row.

-The problem is that, very often, we don’t really have an abundance of solid evidence pointing in one direction, and, very often, some important evidence might also point to other directions.
-So we need to look for cues.
-One cue that we often take into account when trying to evidence facts and measure the probability of them being right – and perhaps more often than we should – is the sense of majority.
+One cue that we often take into account when trying to evidence facts and measure the probability of them being right – perhaps more often than we should – is the sense of majority.
+But this isn’t a good measure for two reasons:

 The second reason why the sense of majority is not a good measure is simply because the majority can sometimes be wrong.
-When Galileo and Copernicus proposed that the Earth orbited the Sun, their views were rejected by many prominent intellectuals of their time, like the astronomer Tycho Brahe, the philosopher Francis Bacon, the physicist William Gilbert and the mathematician Jean-Baptiste Morin.
+When Galileo and Copernicus proposed that the Earth orbited the Sun, their views were rejected by most prominent intellectuals of their time, like the astronomer Tycho Brahe, the philosopher Francis Bacon, the physicist William Gilbert and the mathematician Jean-Baptiste Morin.
 The same happened when Ignaz Semmelweis, Louis Pasteur and Robert Koch proposed that diseases could be caused by germs, and when Alfred Wegener proposed that continents drift.

 “Although facts do exist, we can’t always say the same about the proof of their existence.
 Judges know that very well – that’s why they talk about ‘evidence’, and about there being ‘enough evidence to decide’, rather than about factual proof.”

-It was Johannes Kepler who first proposed detailed mathematical models to confirm the new theory, and it was Isaac Newton who expanded those models and provided the physical and mathematical foundations for what we now accept as true.
-They used logical models which, in essence, connect facts to each other through mathematical cause and effect (‘if x, then y’, ‘if y, then z’).
 Just like Earth orbiting the Sun, most of the things we’ve come to consider facts are actually the logical connection of evidence.
 As we develop more sophisticated tools to observe the world around us, we also refine those theories – and create new facts.
-Back to our example, it is an apparent fact that Putin signed a document because we can see him signing it on tape only until we develop the technology to prove that the video was edited.
+Back to our example, we consider it a fact that Putin signed a document, because we can see him signing it on tape, only until we develop the technology to prove that the video was edited.
 That’s why science usually talks of ongoing theories, and very rarely of facts, embracing the evolving nature of knowledge.

-The difference between what we see as facts and theories is mainly grounded in the distance between the observations that we are trying to connect.
+In reality, the difference between what we see as facts and theories is mainly grounded in the distance between the observations that we are trying to connect.
 Almost everyone can see that the Sun shines, that its light gets to Earth, and so we consider it a ‘fact’ (see the difference between fact and opinion).
-We can also observe that plants grow, which is another fact. bBut we can’t really observe how the fact that the Sun shines causes plants to grow.
+We can also observe that plants grow, which is another fact.
+But we can’t really observe how the fact that the Sun shines causes plants to grow.
 That’s why we call the logical causality between those observations a theory – the theory of photosynthesis.
 We could, in the future, through technological advancements, discover that photosynthesis doesn’t actually work exactly as we thought – and nobody would be too horrified at that.
-But we are right to defend this theory today, because it follows a rigorous scientific process to explain the things that we can measure and observe with the tools that we have at hand.
-The bigger the distance between an obersvation and the other, the more casual connections (ie. if‘s and then‘s) we need to propose to explain how one leads to the other, the more space there is for logical flaws.
-Additionally, in biological, chemical and physical sciences, elements can often be isolated in labs, and tested repeatedly to confirm the results.
-With news technlogies, this distance can also be shortened – like when, through field ion microscopy, the atom went from a theorem to an observable element.
-In fields like economy and politics, however, that’s not always the case, because they tend to depend on a chain of human reactions which we can’t (yet) mathematicaly predict, or not without relevant error margins.
+But we are right to defend this theory today, because it follows a rigorous scientific process to explain the things that we can measure and observe with the tools that we have.
+The bigger the distance between an observation and the other, the more causal connections (ie. if‘s and then‘s) we need to propose to explain how one leads to the other, and the more space there is for logical flaws.
+Additionally, in biological, chemical and physical sciences, elements can often be isolated in labs, and tested repeatedly to confirm results.
+With news technologies, this distance can also be shortened – like when, through field ion microscopy, the atom went from a theorem to an observable element.
+In fields like economy and politics, however, that’s not always the case, because cause and consequence tend to depend on a chain of human reactions which we can’t (yet) mathematicaly predict, or not without relevant error margins.

-That is why Beehive News assesses theories, rather than simply checking facts.
-Most news articles aren’t made of what we consider facts, but, rather, of seemingly logical theories connecting those facts.
-Setting ourselves to check facts would necessarily imply in either one of two subpar approaches: verifying only the small portion of the news that can be easily confirmed through observation, or denying the theoretical essence of facts.
-To fact-check a large portion of news would mean sometimes delivering verdicts despite contradictory evidence, and making arbitrary decisions in the backstage.
-In the 17th century, for instance, it would mean either entirely rejecting the theory of Galileo and Copernicus, despite its logic foundation, or entirely endorsing it, despite its unresolved pieces.
-Instead, we believe that, in an ideal world, people should be informed of both theories, their logical gaps and strengths, empowering them to draw their own conclusions.
-That’s why Beehive News focuses on logic, and on shape more than on content.
-We dissect theories, assessing whether their connections follow rigorous, objective reasoning, using logic to establish causality – or, instead, whether they contain flaws, considering only a limited selection of evidence and improperly linking causes to outcomes.
-Whatever the views defended by the news articles we assess are, we check whether they stem from reputable, primary, and peer-reviewed sources, with no conflicting interests on the matter, whether they expose alternative or diverging viewpoints, only if to logically refute them, whether the contextual elements are all present, and the numbers are contextualised, and whether the causal correlations are properly demonstrated.
-We believe this is the one truly fair and neutral way to expose misinformation, promote rigorously crafted news, and both dignify and empower readers.
+That is why Beehive News assesses theories, rather than simply ‘verifying facts’.
+Most news articles aren’t made of what we consider facts.
+Rather, they consist of seemingly logical theories connecting facts.
+Setting ourselves to check facts would necessarily imply either one of two subpar approaches: verifying only the small portion of the news that can be easily confirmed through observation, or denying the theoretical essence of facts.
+To fact-check a large portion of news would sometimes mean delivering verdicts despite contradictory evidence, and making arbitrary decisions in the backstage.
+In the 17th century, for instance, it would mean either entirely rejecting the theory of Galileo and Copernicus, despite its logic foundation, or entirely endorsing it, despite its unresolved gaps.
+Instead, we believe that, in an ideal world, people should be informed of both theories, alongside their respective logical flaws and strengths, empowering individuals to draw their own conclusions.

 Download Beehive News now to get in-depth ratings on thousands of daily news articles.